purduesigbots/OkapiLib/README.md

 # OkapiLib 5

 A maintainance fork of [OkapiLib](https://github.com/OkapiLib/OkapiLib), a PROS library for programming VEX V5 robots.
-Due to the wide use of the library, us at the PROS team are working to maintain it so that it continues to work with future versions of PROS.
+Due to the widespread use of the library, we at the PROS team are working to maintain it so that it continues to work with future versions of PROS.

 This library is intended to raise the floor for teams